seandstewart/bardly/pending/roman/coriolanus/11-player.md

 **TITUS LARTIUS**
 / O general,
 Here is the steed, we the caparison:
+Hadst thou beheld-- /

 **MARCIUS**
-Pray now, no more: my mother,
+/ Pray now, no more: my mother,
 Who has a charter to extol her blood,
 When she does praise me grieves me.
 I have done
 As you have done; that's what I can; induced
 As you have been; that's for my country:
+He that has but effected his good will
+Hath overta'en mine act./

 **COMINIUS**
-You shall not be
+/ You shall not be
 The grave of your deserving; Rome must know
 The value of her own: 'twere a concealment
 Worse than a theft, no less than a traducement,